James L. Smallwood: James L. Smallwood Schoolhouse

 Smallwood became an educator in 1867 at a segregated school in York, Pennsylvania.

-In 1871, Smallwood had opened the first school for African Americans in York.
-It is now known as the James L. Smallwood Schoolhouse.
+In 1871, Smallwood opened the first school for African Americans in York, now known as the James L. Smallwood Schoolhouse.
 The school was founded through a partnership with the local chapter of the African Methodist Episcopal Zion Church.
 Smallwood often received praise for his work as a successful educator in his field, and for the work that his students and school did.

-The School was located in several different locations ranging from a room in the local chapter of the African Methodist Episcopal Zion Church, to eventually the last building being opened in 1892, seven years after James Smallwood's death.
-The building was named in memory of Professor James Smallwood.
-The last building was located near the intersection of S. Pershing Avenue and W. College Street in York, and it stayed open until the 1960's when York City schools were desegregated.
+The School was located in several different locations ranging from a room in the local chapter of the African Methodist Episcopal Zion Church to a building opened in 1892, named in memory of Smallwood.
+This building was located near the intersection of S. Pershing Avenue and W. College Street in York, and it stayed open until the 1960s when York City schools were desegregated.

 Historical Marker

-The site of where the school was located was deemed a historical site in Pennsylvania on May 4, 2002.
-It is located near the intersection of S. Pershing Ave. and W. College Ave.
+The site where the school was located was deemed a historical site in Pennsylvania on May 4, 2002.

 The marker has text saying: "Built in 1892, this school was part of a movement to create schools for the education of black students by black teachers, and is representative of the national struggle for equal education, regardless of race.
 Named in memory of James Smallwood, elected teacher of the city's first 'colored school' in 1871."